-Knowledge and Skills In-depth and extensive knowledge and understanding of their disciplines.
-Equipped with theoretical, practical and technical skills to meet career needs.
+Knowledge and Skills In-depth and extensive knowledge and under- standing of their disciplines.
+Equipped with theoretical, practical and tech- nical skills to meet career needs.
 Ability to apply discipline/professional skills and knowledge in the workplace.
-Equipped with an inter disciplinary perspective Application of knowledge Able to create new knowledge and opportunities for learning through the process of research and inquiry The ability to use a basic range of established techniques to analyze information and propose solutions Search for, evaluate and use information to develop their knowledge and understanding Have a lifelong thirst for knowledge and learning Communication skills The ability to communicate accurately and reliably to a range of audiences.
+Equipped with an inter disciplinary perspective.
+Application of knowledge Able to create new knowledge and opportunities for learning through the process of research and inquiry.
+The ability to use a basic range of established techniques to analyze information and propose solutions.
+Search for, evaluate and use information to de- velop their knowledge and understanding.
+Have a lifelong thirst for knowledge and learn- ing.
+Communication skills The ability to communicate accurately and reliably to a range of audiences.

-Autonomy and professional capacity Qualities and transferable skills necessary for further study, employment, and community involvement requiring a) the exercise of personal responsibility and decision-making b) the ability to work in a group c) the ability to identify their own learning needs and to select an appropriate program of further study Social Responsibility behavior consistent with academic integrity and social responsibility awareness and appreciation of social and cultural diversity law abiding and morally upright individuals empathetic to the less privileged and needy responsive to social issues Entrepreneurial Traits Confident and skillful to take up responsibilities and challenges Shows high endurance and optimism in setbacks Meets targets and deadlines Proficiency to Apply Modern Technologies Capacity to use appropriate technologies recognizing their advantages and limitations Awareness of technological innovations and advancements university, these activities include
+Autonomy and profes- sional capacity Qualities and transferable skills necessary for further study, employment, and community involvement requiringa) the exercise of personal responsibility and decision-making.b) the ability to work in a group.c) the ability to identify their own learning needs and to select an appropriate programme of further study.
+Social Responsibility behaviour consistent with academic integrity and social responsibility. awareness and appreciation of social and cul- tural diversity. law abiding and morally upright individuals. empathetic to the less privileged and needy. responsive to social issues.
+Entrepreneurial Traits Confident and skillful to take up responsibilities and challenges.
+Shows high endurance and optimism in set- backs.
+Meets targets and deadlines.
+Proficiency to Apply Modern Technologies Capacity to use appropriate technologies recog- nizing their advantages and limitations.
+Awareness of technological innovations and ad- vancements.

 All the academic and extra curricular activities of Pavanatma are intended to achieve the graduate attributes.
-Apart from the syllabus supplied by the
+Apart from the syllabus supplied by the university, these activities include

 - activities of various clubs and forums

 - sports and games

 - cultural events

-- activities of students' union and department associations
+- activities of Students' Union and Department Associations

 - activities of 'outreach' and NSS

 - value education programme

 - initiatives of finishing school

 - activities of NCC